cairo-book/cairo-book/src/ch07-01-generic-data-types.md

 ### Constraints for Generic Types

-It is useful when defining generic types to have information about them.
-Knowing which traits they implement allow us to give them greater use in a functions logic at the cost of constraining the generic types that can be used for this function.
-We saw example an example of this previously by adding the `TDrop` implementation as part of the generic arguments of `largest_list`.
-This was forced on us by the compiler, but we can add constraints as well that benefit our function logic.
+When defining generic types, it is useful to have information about them.
+Knowing which traits a generic type implements allow us to utilize them more effectively in a functions logic at the cost of constraining the generic types that can be used with the function.
+We saw an example of this previously by adding the `TDrop` implementation as part of the generic arguments of `largest_list`.
+While `TDrop` was added to satisfy the compilers requirements, we can also add constraints to benefit our function logic.

-Imagine that we want, given a list of some generic type `T`, get the smallest of them.
-At a first glance we know that we need to define a function which compares elements of type `T`.
-We know that for an element of type `T` to be comparable, it must implement the `PartialOrd` trait.
+Imagine that we want, given a list of elements of some generic type `T`, find the smallest element among them.
+Initially, we know that for an element of type `T` to be comparable, it must implement the `PartialOrd` trait.
 The resulting function would be:

 ```rust
 // This code does not compile!